Regulatory, Pricing and Reimbursement Overview

 9. What is the potential range of penalties for noncompliance?

-The revised TPA, which came into force on 1 January 2019, contains stricter penal provisions than the previous version of the law.
+The revision of the TPA, of 1 January 2019, included stricter penal provisions than the previous version of the law.
 Art.
 86 to 90c TPA regulate the criminal provisions in detail.
 Only an overview is given below:

 First, the law distinguishes between Felonies and misdemeanours (art.
 86 TPA) on the one hand, and Other Offences (art.
 87 TPA) on the other hand.
 Any person who wilfully commits a felony or a misdemeanour (e.g. placing on the market, using, prescribing, importing or exporting, or trading in a foreign country medicinal products without the required marketing authorisation or licence) shall be liable to a custodial sentence not exceeding three years or to a monetary penalty (art.
 86 para.
 1 TPA).
 A custodial sentence not exceeding ten years, which may be combined with a monetary penalty, shall be imposed on any person who knows or must assume that the violation specifically endangers human health or achieves a high turnover or makes substantial profits through commercial activity (art.
 86 para.
 2 TPA).